FedAdapter: Efficient Federated Learning for Modern NLP: Implementation and Setups

 \textbf{Models} We use two representative models for FedNLP tasks: BERT~\cite{devlin2018bert} (default) and its varient DistilBERT~\cite{sanh2019distilbert}.
-BERT and DistilBERT is composed of 12 and 6 transformer blocks, respectively.
+BERT and DistilBERT are composed of 12 and 6 transformer blocks, respectively.
 DistilBERT leverages knowledge distillation during the pre-training phase and reduces the size of a BERT model by 40\%, while retaining 97\% of its language understanding capabilities and being 60\% faster.
 We use BERT for most of our experiments, as all BERT-based variants derive from it.
 The pre-trained weights of both models are downloaded directly from Hugging Face~\cite{wolf2019huggingface}.

 \textbf{Tasks and datasets} We evaluate \sys on 4 classic NLP downstream datasets as shown in Table~\ref{tab:datasets}.
 We follow the approach in~\cite{lin2021fednlp} to build the non-IID datasets.
 (1) \texttt{20NEWS} (IID)~\cite{lang1995newsweeder} dataset is a collection of approximately 20,000 newsgroup documents.
 (2) \texttt{AGNEWS} (non-IID)~\cite{zhang2015character} is a collection of 127.6K news articles gathered from more than 2,000 news sources.
-(3) \texttt{SEMEVAL} (non-IID)~\cite{hendrickx2019semeval} is a relation classification datasets which assigning predefined relation labels to the entity pairs that occur in texts.
-The above 3 datasets are used for text classification (TC)~\cite{sun2019fine} tasks, where the input is a sequence of words (e.g., document contents) and the output is a label in a fixed set of label set (e.g., political, sports, and entertainment).
+(3) \texttt{SEMEVAL} (non-IID)~\cite{hendrickx2019semeval} is a relation classification datasets which assigns predefined relation labels to the entity pairs that occur in texts.
+The above 3 datasets are used for text classification (TC)~\cite{sun2019fine} tasks, where the output is a label in a fixed set of label set (e.g., political, sports, and entertainment).
 (4) \texttt{ONTONOTES} (non-IID)~\cite{pradhan2013towards} is a corpus where sentences have annotations for the entity spans and types.
-We use it for the named entity recognition task, which is fundamental to information extraction and other applications.
-This dataset is for sequence tagging (ST)~\cite{aras2021evaluation} task, where the input is a sequence of words and the output is a same-length sequence of tags.
-ST tasks are widely used in real world such as analyzing syntactic structures, e.g., part-of-speech analysis, phrase chunking, and word segmentation.
+This dataset is for sequence tagging (ST)~\cite{aras2021evaluation} task, where the output is a sequence of tags.